 Be a Sponsor of History Expo 2016!

-Sponsoring Vermont History Expo highlights your support of Vermont and its history!
+You can highlight your support of Vermont and its history!

 Expo typically has about 4,000 attendees.
 Over 100 local historical societies; 50 museum and heritage organizations; authors, musicians, genealogists, crafters and other talented professionals offer workshops, parades, Revolutionary and Civil War re-enactments, performances and demonstrations.
 It's down-home fun and learning, whether someone is 8 or 88!

 Your support of this quintessential Vermont event can be highlighted in a number of ways.
-In 2014, sponsor benefits included:

 - Programs: 4,000-7,000 visitors to Vermont History Expo